 Sometimes radiation is given before those treatments to shrink a tumor.
 This makes surgery easier and more effective.
 Research suggests that giving both chemotherapy and radiation before surgery helps reduce the risk of cancer recurring, specifically breast cancer.

-If you will be receiving radiation therapy at Affiliated Oncologists, and you have more questions, please be sure to talk to your cancer care team before, during, or after treatments begin.
-We will always be happy to answer questions and make sure you understand your cancer treatment plan.
+If you will be receiving radiation therapy at Affiliated Oncologists and you have more questions, please be sure to talk to your cancer care team before, during, or after treatments begin.
+We offer radiation therapy in Hazel Crest, Mokena, Oak Lawn, and Palos Heights, Illinois so that it’s convenient for local residents to receive this type of cancer treatment.